dami1025/CS361/README.md

 Receiving Data:
 The microservice will respond to your request with a JSON object containing the randomly selected item.
 The structure of the response will be similar to the following:

-json
-Copy code
 {
   "id": 1,
   "name": "Randomized Item"
 }

-Feel free to reach out if you have any questions or need further assistance.
+3. Feel free to reach out if you have any questions or need further assistance.